stabilaprotocol/documentation-en/docs/faq/index.md

 No.

-### If one of the top 21 Governors goes wrong, will it be removed from the SRs list?
+### If one of the top 21 Governors goes wrong, will it be removed from the Governors' node list?

 If people stop voting for it, it will drop out of the top 21 SRs.